 Until recently, various carpentry jobs kept the pantry filled and by night Spencer stayed busy painting.
 With his wife’s encouragement, in 2011, he began to devote full time to painting and has quickly become a successful artist showing in a number of gallery and Museum exhibitions.
 In February of 2012 his work was featured in New York at the Outsider Art Fair by Marcia Weber Art Objects and nearly all of his works sold quickly to crowds excited by his work.

 Spencer states: “My mind is still full of the images from my youth.
 Images that are, for the most part, of things now gone.
 I hold these images close to my heart.
 They often serve as my inspiration.”

 His sensitive paintings explore a number of themes and fascinations: The disenfranchised bearing their loads with dignity and grace in dream-like states, glimpses of his family and a fascination with facial expressions extracted from old photographs.
 His art is filled with spiritual allusions and psychological portrayals stressing the state of mind of his subjects, both humans and animals.
 The ancient poems of Rumi provide constant undercurrents for Spencer’s paintings.
 He revisits often the images of his youth, seen as a boy who would watch from his school bus as cowboys herded cattle and Native Americans in traditional dress had their own personal struggles– Hash marks on his works often symbolize each portrayed subject’s battles with injustice.
-Southern collective memories being quilted then providing cover aa well as covering the past, the Sandy Hook tragedy, ones coming of age all have provided inspiration for beautiful portrayals of difficulty that appear in his intriguing paintings.
+Southern collective memories being quilted then providing cover as well as “covering the past,” the Sandy Hook tragedy, ones” coming of age”– all have provided inspiration for beautiful portrayals of difficulty that continue to appear in his intriguing paintings.